Once your data license is approved, request a Workspace to access data for permitted use and run your analysis.

 - your licence has been approved by the data owner and Data Republic

-New DW requests need to be approved by Data Republic and is usually done within one business day.
+New workspace requests need to be approved by Data Republic and is usually done within one business day.
 You will be notified by email when the new workspace has been approved.

-Click the Workspaces tab and click Request new discovery workspace.
+Click the Workspaces tab and click Request new Workspace.

 - Complete the following marked with an asterisk